pingcap/docs-tidb-operator/en/kubernetes-observability.md

 - [Nagios](https://www.nagios.org/)
 - [Zabbix](https://www.zabbix.com/)

-Some cloud service providers or specialized performance monitoring service providers also have their own free or chargeable monitoring solutions that you can choose from.
+Some cloud service providers or specialized performance monitoring service providers also have their own free or paid monitoring solutions that you can choose from.

 It is recommended to deploy a host monitoring system in the Kubernetes cluster using [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) based on [Node Exporter](https://github.com/prometheus/node_exporter) and Prometheus.
 This solution can also be compatible with and used for monitoring the Kubernetes' own components.